junie-stigdon/pokeapp-react/README.md

 # PokeApp React

+This program is for Pokemon players who have trouble remembering type effectiveness (and don't like looking at charts).
+This program runs on your local host.

 This [React](https://reactjs.org/) project integrates with the [PokeAPI](https://pokeapi.co/) to provide the user with a type effectiveness guide.
 Using the API, you are able to look up any Pokemon's type, weakness, strength, and stats.

 This project was created with: